Virtual trainings for doulas and childbirth educators

 Q. Will I receive a certificate after the workshop?

 Yes.
 You'll receive a certificate of completion after your online postpartum or birth doula workshop, as well as after a Lamaze virtual training.
-Birth doulas who don't complete the hands-on portion of the training will also need the certificate of hands-on training to complete their certification, along with other DONA International requirements.
+Birth doulas who don't complete the hands-on portion of the training with a demo model will also need the certificate of hands-on training to complete their certification, along with other DONA International requirements.
 (Check the DONA International website for a full list of birth doula certification requirements and postpartum doula certification requirements.)
 Lamaze childbirth educators will need to study for and take the Lamaze International certification exam.
-Remember that you can start working as a doula or childbirth educators right away after the training, while you are completing the rest of your certification requirements.
+Remember that you can start working as a doula or childbirth educators right away after your training, while you are completing the rest of your certification requirements.
 Even during COVID-19, most hospital will accept your training certificate to allow you to attend births.

 Q. Will you talk about COVID-19 and virtual doula-ing?